reactioncommerce/reaction/docs/developer/routing.md

 Router.current().path            // return the current path
 ```

-## Iron Roter > Extending Existing Routes
+## Iron Router > Extending Existing Routes

-At the app level you can define for following:
+At the app level you can define the following:

 ```
-// This can be placed in "reaction/common/routing.js", for example.
+// This can be placed in "reaction/common/routing.js".
 Router.map(function route() {
   _.extend(Router.routes.nameOfRoute.options, {
     // Just an example.
 You can put any Iron Router options here.